 If the preset code for your component is not available, or the available preset codes do not operate correctly, you can program signals from the remote control of another component.
-This can also be used to program additional operations (buttons not covered in the presets) after assigning a preset code.3
+This can also be used to program additional operations (buttons not covered in the presets) after assigning a preset code.

-- While pressing the RECEIVER button, press SETUP.
+- 1 While pressing the RECEIVER button, press SETUP.
 The remote LCD display shows SETUP. - 2 Use ↑/↓ to select LEARNING then press ENTER.
 The LCD on the remote prompts you for the component you want to control (for example DVD or TV). - 3 Press the input source button for the component you want to control then press ENTER.

-PRES KEY shows in the LCD display.4
+PRES KEY shows in the LCD display.

-You can't assign the RECEIVER, TUNER, iPod or HOME MEDIA GALLERY (VSX-LX70 only) buttons.

-- 2 When using a Pioneer HDD recorder, please select PIONEER DVR 487, 488, 489 or 493. - When using a Pioneer plasma display released prior to summer 2005, please select preset codes 637 or 660. - 3 The remote can store about 200 preset codes (this has been tested with codes of Pioneer format only). - You can't assign the RECEIVER, TUNER, iPod or HOME MEDIA GALLERY (VSX-LX70 only) buttons. - TV CONTROL buttons (TVO, TV VOL +/-, TV CH +/- and INPUT SELECT) can only be learned after selecting TV CTRL.
+- i You can't assign the RECEIVER, TUNER, iPod, HOME MEDIA GALLERY (VSX-94TXH only), XM RADIO or SIRIUS buttons. - 2 When using a Pioneer HDD recorder, please select PIONEER DVR 487, 488, 489 or 493. - When using a Pioneer plasma display released prior to summer 2005, please select preset codes 637 or 660. - 3 The remote can store about 200 preset codes (this has been tested with codes of Pioneer format only) - 4 You can't assign the RECEIVER, TUNER, iPod, HOME MEDIA GALLERY (VSX-94TXH only), XM RADIO or SIRIUS buttons. - TV CONTROL buttons (TVO, TV VOL +/-, TV CH +/- and INPUT SELECT) can only be learned after selecting TV CTRL.